DIY robot mower Installation

 Crossing a driveway or part may be a necessary part of your installation.
 Allowing your perimeter wire to cross concrete can be achieved in three ways.
 The most efficient way is to use an existing expansion strip in your path.
 The wire can be simply pushed into the gap.

 Secondly, we recommend you use a standard concrete grinder and cut a single line across the path about 1cm deep.
-The word can then be laid in the cut and backfilled with paving sand.
+The wire can then be laid in the cut and backfilled with paving sand.

-Thirdly you can lay the cable on top of the concrete and place either a plastic or aluminium cover strip on this to protect the wire.
+Thirdly you can lay the wire on top of the concrete and place either a plastic or aluminium cover strip on this to protect the wire.
 This strip will need to be glued into position with a construction adhesive.
 (Note that some aluminium strips may affect the ability of some robots to follow the wire)

 2.e) Final connection